 Working longer is not an option for everyone, but if you’re in good health and enjoy your job, staying longer is a great choice—not only for your mental health but your financial health as well.

-If you invest $800 from age 45 to 65, you could end up with close to $700,000 in your nest egg.
+If you invest $800 a month from age 45 to 65, you could end up with close to $700,000 in your nest egg.
 That’s not bad!
 But if you stayed focused and kept working and investing for five more years, your retirement savings would potentially grow to $1.2 million.
 That’s compound interest working its magic!

 Work With an Investing Professional